FIRCALiviu/rethinking-attribute-generalization/README.md

 >   Liviu Nicolae Firca, Antonio Barbalau, Dan Oneata, Elena Burceanu
 >[**Not All Splits Are Equal: Rethinking Attribute Generalization Across Dissimilar Categories**](https://arxiv.org/abs/2509.06998)
+> CausScien & Reliable ML from Unreliable Data, 2025

+## Abstract

+Can models generalize attribute knowledge across semantically and perceptually dissimilar categories?
+While prior work has addressed attribute prediction within narrow taxonomic or visually similar domains, it remains unclear whether current models can abstract attributes and apply them to conceptually distant categories.
+This work presents the first explicit evaluation for the robustness of the attribute prediction task under such conditions, testing whether models can correctly infer shared attributes between unrelated object types: e.g., identifying that the attribute "has four legs" is common to both "dogs" and "chairs".
+To enable this evaluation, we introduce train-test split strategies that progressively reduce correlation between training and test sets, based on: LLM-driven semantic grouping, embedding similarity thresholding, embedding-based clustering, and supercategory-based partitioning using ground-truth labels.
+Results show a sharp drop in performance as the correlation between training and test categories decreases, indicating strong sensitivity to split design.
+Among the evaluated methods, clustering yields the most effective trade-off, reducing hidden correlations while preserving learnability.
+These findings offer new insights into the limitations of current representations and inform future benchmark construction for attribute reasoning.

 ## Splits

 The splits have been cached in the `splits` directory.

 # Reproducing the results